WangLaban/CppPrime5th/ch03/README.md

 }
 ```

-The code will print "helloworld" when you run it.
+The code will print "helloworld" when you run it. -- No, ca and s are not necessarily adjacent in memory
 because the character list in the `.rodata` like this:

     h e l l o w o r l d \0